OmarAlJarrah/MVCC-Mini-Database-Server/Report/SOLID.md

       also on the low-level one: the low-level one should be designed with the interaction in mind and it may be necessary to change its usage interface.

       ![image](https://user-images.githubusercontent.com/50204418/127282390-55a04c30-09f1-4ac9-a73a-d7e8af88587f.png)

+   + Why DIP is important? well...
+        - Dependency injection allows a client the flexibility of being configurable.
+Only the client's behavior is fixed.
+The client may act on anything that supports the intrinsic interface the client expects.

+        - Dependency injection can be used to externalize a system's configuration details into configuration files, allowing the system to be reconfigured without recompilation.
+Separate configurations can be written for different situations that require different implementations of components.
+This includes, but is not limited to, testing.

+        - Because dependency injection does not require any change in code behavior it can be applied to legacy code as a refactoring.
+The result is clients that are more independent and that are easier to unit test in isolation using stubs or mock objects that simulate other objects not under test.
+This ease of testing is often the first benefit noticed when using dependency injection.

+        - Dependency injection allows a client to remove all knowledge of a concrete implementation that it needs to use.
+This helps isolate the client from the impact of design changes and defects.
+It promotes reusability, testability and maintainability.

+        - Reduction of boilerplate code in the application objects, since all work to initialize or set up dependencies is handled by a provider component.

+        - Dependency injection allows concurrent or independent development.
+Two developers can independently develop classes that use each other, while only needing to know the interface the classes will communicate through.
+Plugins are often developed by third party shops that never even talk to the developers who created the product that uses the plugins.

+        - Dependency Injection decreases coupling between a class and its dependency.

    + How did I implement it?
 I assured the DIP by keeping one level of inheritance, applying abstraction & reducing dependence between classes as much as possible.